sbowman/jwt/README.md

 The routes are configured in the `Routes()` function in `handler/routes.go`, using the Gorilla `mux` package (feel free to use whatever Go router you like):

-    // Routes configures a handler to route HTTP requests.
-Supports only a
-    // few endpoints such as the /v1/ping health check and /v1/keys to expose the
-    // public keys used to encrypt JSON web tokens. func Routes() http.Handler {
+    func Routes() http.Handler {
         router := mux.NewRouter()